Doonesbury by Garry Trudeau for June 07, 2015

 41. Snapshot 20150504

-issaquah94965 Premium Member almost 9 years ago
+issaquah94965 Premium Member over 9 years ago

 Brownback wanted to Kansas a shining example of “Supply Side” Economics.
 The Tea Party was so damn ready to follow Sam off the cliff…which they did.
 One more time Republicans…Trickle Down DOES NOT WORK.
 Never has….never will.
 Tom – I’m so sorry about Walker has done.
 Wisconsin so bakly hurt it a shame that great state elected a dofus like Walker.